typelevel/cats-effect/docs/typeclasses/async.md

 As you can see, it takes the same callback as before but this time we can perform effects suspended in `F`.
-The `Option[F[Unit]]` allows us to return a finalizer to be invoked if the fiber is cancelled.
+The `Option[F[Unit]]` allows us to return a finalizer to be invoked if the fiber is canceled.
 For example, here's a simplified version of `Async[F].fromCompletableFuture`

 ```scala